Best Things to Do In Sorrento With Kids

 Booking online| ©Marek Levak

-Sorrento is a very touristy place.
-No matter if it's summer or winter, Sorrento always has crowds of tourists.
-That just means that, again, planning ahead will be your mantra, so that only family serenity accompanies the trip.
-There is nothing more stressful than a child waiting in line at a site that may bore and frustrate you because you are missing a day at the beach to go see some ancient ruins with the sun on top of you.
+Sorrento is an extremely touristy place.
+No matter whether it's summer or winter, Sorrento always has crowds of tourists.
+That just means that, once again, planning ahead will be your mantra, so that only family serenity accompanies your trip.
+There's nothing more stressful than a child waiting in line at a place that may bore them and frustrate them because they're missing a day at the beach to go see some ancient ruins in the sun.

-I suggest you do your research, compare offers and check the schedules of the place you are going to.
-Book tours online that facilitate your needs as a head of household.
-For example, if you want to plan an excursion to Pompeii with children, I suggest you do it early in the morning to avoid traffic and be among the first to enjoy the ruins.
+I suggest you do some research, compare offers and check the timetables for the place you're going to.
+Book online any tours that meet your needs as the head of the family.
+For example, if you want to plan a trip to Pompeii with children, I suggest you do so first thing in the morning to avoid traffic and be among the first to enjoy the ruins.

-The most common thing is that unexpected things always happen.
-No matter how many reservations and precautions you take with your family, a tour may be cancelled or weather conditions may not allow you to enjoy the tour.
-You may also have a second option to avoid wasting the day, such as going to visit the historic centre or spending an afternoon in the gardens of Sorrento.
+Unexpected things always happen.
+No matter how many reservations you make or precautions you take with your family, a tour may be cancelled or the weather may prevent you from enjoying the trip.
+Have a backup plan so you don't waste the day, such as visiting the historic centre or spending an afternoon in the gardens of Sorrento.

-Besides, it's not only about avoiding a long queue, but also about adapting the walk to the pace of the little ones.
-There are walks that can become tiresome if they last too long.
-For example, if you are planning a tour of the Amalfi Coast from Sorrento, be sure to ask them what timetables they have and if the tour times can be adjusted so that the children don't get bored or get desperate along the way.
+Besides, it's not just about avoiding long queues, but also about adapting the trip to the pace of the little ones.
+Some trips can become tedious if they last too long.
+For example, if you plan a tour of the Amalfi Coast from Sorrento, ask in advance about the timetable and whether the tour times can be adjusted so that the children don't get bored or impatient on the way.

 3. One attraction at a time, one place at a time